WindMillCode/portal-sample-admin-dashboard/README.md

 # Issues
 * for users.pages.list.pipeFns not allowing for the MonoTypeOperatorFunction
+* if you try to paginate by typing in, your kinda of confuse the application, mabye it should fill at the appropriate length so we disabled for now

 # TODO
 * users.details.values.target needs an present prop and a metadata prop
+* try to figure out how reading new items and sort can work together

 ## Template Updates
 Team members refer to the [Trello workspace](https://trello.com/b/AFCBbcL4/angular-template-project-updates)

 ## Notes
+* as you grab new users, you need to hit the sort buttons  to sort accordingly, once sorted it wont go to original sorted position

 ## Terminal workspace